Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 Based on the content covered on Oct 4th, I would love to talk about the confusion matrix and decision tree.
+***

+### Confusion Matrix

 Confusion matrix is a table that is used in classification problems to assess where errors in the model were made.
+Its former name is classification matrix, which later changed to confusion matrix.
 The rows represent the actual classes the outcomes should have been.
 While the columns represent the predictions we have made.
 For confusion matrix, there are three measures that we mentioned: precision, recall, and specificity.